501(c)(7) nonprofit · San Diego, CA

 A gap in opportunity — not ability

-IDD youth are often kept from the everyday community experiences other young people move through without a second thought.
+IDD young adults are often kept from the everyday community experiences others move through without a second thought.
 Not because they can't participate — but because they rarely get the structured opportunity to practice.

 "Independence isn't something you teach in a room.
 It's something you build one real experience at a time."

-Interested in our programs, want to refer a young person, or just have questions?
+Interested in our programs, want to refer someone, or just have questions?
 We'd love to hear from you.

 We'd love to hear from you